mindeal/DynamoDB-Schema/memo.md

 6. Max length of title/subtitle?
 7. Do we need price and how do we store price?
 8. Should comment store the lastest or oldest and in order issue.
+9. How do we save draft for CMS using
+10. Is price a number or string
+11. how do we get similar posts.
+12. Shall we separate Brands and Deals/Articles

 # Comments
 1. ~~One big table or separated table for different types of post?~~ YES